opentensor/developer-docs/docs/glossary.md

 ### Root Network

 A special subnet that determines the emission allocations for all other subnets.
-A special kind of subnet with a netuid of 0, responsible for determining the emission allocations, i.e., the percentage allocation of newly minted TAO (τ), to each subnet based on their performance.
+The root network has a netuid of 0.
+It is responsible for determining the emission allocations, i.e., the percentage allocation of newly minted TAO (τ), to each subnet based on their performance.

 ### Root Network Validators